 While it is still very early in the study, 23andMe’s preliminary investigation into genetics seems to support these findings.
-Comparing the research participants who reported that they tested positive for COVID-19 to those who tested negative, our researchers identified a variant in the ABO gene associated with a lower risk.
+We’ve compared the research participants who reported that they tested positive for COVID-19 to those who tested negative.
+Our researchers identified a variant in the ABO gene associated with a lower risk.
 (The single nucleotide polymorphism in the ABO gene is rs505922, a T at that location is associated with lower risk.
 The P-value for the association is 1.4e-8, OR = 0.88).

 Both the data on blood type and the preliminary genetic findings also appear to support at least two recently published pre-print studies — one by researchers in China and the most recent one by researchers in Italy and Spain — that look at the ABO gene’s role in COVID-19.
 The study in China looked at susceptibility, while the Italian and Spanish study found an association with blood type and severity of the illness.

 Numerous other studies have reported that the ABO blood group plays a role in both susceptibility and severity for COVID-19 (refs: 1, 2, 3).
-And we know from other studies that the ABO blood group can play a direct role in other types of infections by serving as receptors, or coreceptors for microorganisms, parasites, and viruses.
+We know from other studies that the ABO blood group can play a direct role in other types of infections.
+This is because it serves as receptors, or coreceptors for microorganisms, parasites, and viruses.
 The preliminary findings from 23andMe’s data are also notable because of the link between COVID-19 blood clotting, and cardiovascular disease.